Light

 2.3 PointLight

-- Features: Attenuation occurs where brightness decreases in proportion to the square of the distance.
+- Features: Attenuation occurs, where brightness decreases in proportion to the square of the distance.
 The

 radiusproperty determines the range the light reaches.